kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 * **Reference Id:** The reference ID is used for setting a custom ID for Kaltura entry.
 * **kWidget playlist:** kWidgets make it easy to embed playlists, by simply passing along playlist plugin configuration as flashvars.

-To learn more about how to embed videos, read [this](http://player.kaltura.com/docs/PlayerRules) article.
+To learn more about supported embed types, read [this](http://player.kaltura.com/docs/PlayerRules) article.

 ### Easy to Integrate